 Column 30 – Fair Value of Derivative, Excluding Impact of Financing Premiums

-Reflect the fair value of the derivative adjusted to exclude the impact of discounted future settled premiums.
+Reflect the fair value of the derivative adjusted to exclude the impact of discounted financing premiums.
 For example, if the fair value of the derivative reported in Column 16 has been reduced due to expected cash outflows representing the reporting entity’s future payment of financing premiums, the consideration of those future premium cash outflows shall be removed from the reported fair value of the derivative captured in this column.

-(At acquisition, a derivative may be reported with a net zero fair value in Column 16 as the value of the derivative and the net present value of future financing premiums owed from the acquisition of the derivative may offset.
-The fair value reported in Column 30 shall reflect the fair value of the derivative without an offset for the future financing premiums.)
+(At acquisition, a derivative may be reported with a net zero fair value in Column 16 as the value of the derivative and the net present value of financing premiums owed from the acquisition of the derivative may offset.
+The fair value reported in Column 30 shall reflect the fair value of the derivative without an offset for the financing premiums.)

 Column 31 – Unrealized Valuation Increase/(Decrease), Excluding Impact of Financing Premiums

-Reflect the unrealized gain or unrealized loss reported for the derivative adjusted to exclude the impact from discounted future settled premiums.
-For example, if the valuation increase/valuation decrease reported in Column 17 includes “losses” to recognize the net present value of the financing cost owed by the reporting entity, those “losses” shall be removed from the unrealized valuation increase/decrease reflected in this column.
+Reflect the unrealized gain or unrealized loss reported for the derivative adjusted to exclude the impact from discounted financing premiums.
+For example, if the valuation increase/valuation decrease reported in Column 17 includes “losses” to recognize the net present value of the financing premiums owed by the reporting entity, those future “losses” shall be removed from the unrealized valuation increase/decrease reflected in this column.

 SCHEDULE DB – PART A – SECTION 2